Hagrid29/RemotePatcher/README.md

 ret
 ```

-Make a bit calucation but still do the same which return AMSI_RESULT_CLEAN
+Make a bit calculation but still do the same which return AMSI_RESULT_CLEAN

 ```
 xor    eax,eax